WRF-GC/documentation/docs/source/guide-3-compiling.rst

 Select the compiler option corresponding to your environment, and select the **(dmpar) option**. e.g., Intel compiler, icc, ifort, (dmpar). dmpar is required and means distributed-memory parallel, which uses MPI and is used by WRF-GC.

+For nesting option, select 1 = basic.
+Other nesting options are unsupported.

 Installing the GEOS-Chem species into WRF
 ------------------------------------------